Exulenood/Exulenood/README.md

 Developer with extensive working experience in metal construction and mechanical engineering.

 🛠 Currently I´m developing with JavaScript / React / Next.js 13.
-🔭 I´m am also working on expanding my skills into both functional and object-oriented programming.
-🤩 At the moment, I´m particularly interested in AI in conjunction with database management.

 ### Tech Stack / Skills / Tools